duckietown/duckietown-manual/src/60-learning-experiences/lx-components.md

 ---

 (workbench-intro)=
-## Activity: Workbench Tool
+## Activity: Workbench

-A _Workbench Activity_ provides a VNC that is used for running tool, simulation, and agent based activities.
+A _workbench activity_ provides a VNC that is used for running tools, simulation, and agent-based activities.
 This is a fully functional Desktop environment with the Duckietown and ROS dependencies installed and can be started by simply running `dts code workbench`.
 Instructors can develop custom tools or incorporate any standard ROS tool into the LX activity.

-The Object Detection LX uses the workbench environment to run a dataset augmentation tool for learners.
+The object detection LX uses the workbench environment to run a dataset augmentation tool for learners.

 ```{figure} ../_images/lx-devmanual/intro/obj-det-workbench.png
 :name: workbench-activity-intro-1